 Congressional App Challenge

-I know how crucial these skills are and want to inspire students to engage in these fields.
-By encouraging and recognizing our nation’s young programming talent, Congress hopes to shine a light on the growing importance of these skills.
+I know how crucial these skills are and wants to encourage students to engage in these fields.
+By recognizing our nation’s young programming talent, Congress hopes to shine a light on the growing importance of these skills.